Tokyo Travel Guide

 10. Tokyo transport – Travel guide

 Public transport in Tokyo is easy.
 The city has an extensive urban railway network and a considerable number of railway lines and operators.
-According to statistics there are well over 150 different lines and about 50 operators.
-Although there are also buses and trams in Tokyo, the rail services are by far the most common public transport used to travel within the Greater Tokyo Area.
+According to statistics, there are well over 150 distinct lines and about 50 operators.
+Although there are also buses and trams in Tokyo, the rail services are, by far, the most common public transport used to travel within the Greater Tokyo Area.

 The Tokyo rails serve about 40 million passengers every day.
-This counts both passengers going by underground and by other local, regional and national trains.
-Tokyo hits the record with more than 2,000 stations to travel between (if you count one station for each operator)!
+That includes both passengers going by underground and by other local, regional and national trains.
+Tokyo sets a record with more than 2,000 stations to travel between (if you count one station for each operator)!

-There are two interlinked subways systems in Tokyo, the Tokyo Metro and the Toei Subways.
+There are two interlinked subway systems in Tokyo, the Tokyo Metro and the Toei Subways.

-In addition to the subway lines there are also the JR trains in Tokyo.
-One of the very useful JR lines is the Yamanote Line which is a loop line around central Tokyo.
-It connects Ikebukuro, Shinjuku, Shibuya, Shinagawa, Ueno and Tokyo Station.
-The inner circle operates in counterclockwise direction whereas the adjacent outer circle operates in clockwise direction.
-The Yamanote Line is 34,5 km (21,44 miles) long.
-The wait is usually short – between 2,5 minutes and 4 minutes.
+In addition to the subway lines in Tokyo, there are also the JR trains.
+One of the useful JR lines is the Yamanote Line, a loop line around central Tokyo.
+It connects Ikebukuro, Shinjuku, Shibuya, Shinagawa, Ueno, and Tokyo Station.
+The inner circle works in a counter-clockwise direction, while the adjacent outer circle works in a clockwise direction.
+The Yamanote Line is 34,5 km (21,44 miles) long, and the wait is usually short: between 2,5 minutes and 4 minutes.

-The busiest station in Tokyo is Shinjuku Station with 3.5 million daily passengers using both the shinkansen trains, the JR lines and other train lines.
+The busiest station in Tokyo is Shinjuku Station, with 3.5 million daily passengers using both the Shinkansen trains, the JR lines, and other train lines.
 It has 36 platforms and 200 distinct exits!
-The second and third busiest stations both in Tokyo and in the world are Shibuya Station and Ikebukuro Station which are located on each their side of Shinjuku Station.
-Surprisingly enough, out of the 51 of the busiest stations in the world, facts are that 45 can be found in Japan – and about half of them are inside the Greater Tokyo Area!
+The second and third busiest stations in Tokyo and the world are Shibuya Station and Ikebukuro Station, on either side of Shinjuku Station.
+Surprisingly enough, the facts are that out of the 51 busiest stations in the world, 45 are in Japan – and about half of them are inside the Greater Tokyo Area!

 There are many types of day passes available to travel within the Greater Tokyo Area.
-The Suica cards (at JR stations) and the Pasmo cards (at other stations) are frequently used and a recommended way to get around.
-You simply just swipe them over a card reader.
+The Suica cards (at JR stations) and the Pasmo cards (at other stations) are frequently used – and a recommended option to get around.

 The Japanese bullet train Shinkansen is the fastest train.
 It can reach a speed of 320 km/h (199 miles/hour).
-There are 7 Shinkansen lines (Tokaido, Sanyo, Tohoku, Hokkaido, Joetsu, Hokuriku and Kyushu Shinkansen).
+There are 7 Shinkansen lines (Tokaido, Sanyo, Tohoku, Hokkaido, Joetsu, Hokuriku, and Kyushu Shinkansen).
 The trains offer several classes, as well as both reserved and non-reserved seats.
-Some trains require an additional supplement (the Nozomi, Mizuho, Hayabusa and Komachi trains).
+Some trains require an additional supplement (the Nozomi, Mizuho, Hayabusa, and Komachi trains).
+Read more: Hop on the Shinkansen train

-It may well be worth buying a Japan Rail Pass if you plan on travelling around in Japan.
-The rail pass covers all JR trains (and even some buses can be used to travel), including the metropolitan Yamanote Line, the Chuo Line, the Keihin-Tohoku Line, the Sobu Line and the Saikyo Line in Tokyo, as well as the Narita Express.
+It might be worth buying a Japan Rail Pass if you are planning to travel around Japan.
+The rail pass covers all JR trains (and even some buses!), including the metropolitan Yamanote Line, the Chuo Line, the Keihin-Tohoku Line, the Sobu Line, the Saikyo Line in Tokyo, and the Narita Express.
 A Japan Rail Pass gives access to free seat reservations and can be used on all trains except on the Nozomi and Mizohu Shinkansen trains – for 7, 14 or 21 days.
-You will need to buy your Japan Rail Pass online before coming to Japan.
-You then receive an exchange order which needs to be exchanged and activated once in Japan.

-The website Japan Route Finder is an excellent website to get information on departures!
+The website Japan Route Finder is an excellent website to get information about departures!

 Finally, you can also take one of the plentiful taxis.
-Compare the taxi fare in Japan to the fare in your own country: Taxi Price
+Compare the taxi fare in Japan with the one in your own country: Taxi Price

 11. Geography